temperlang/temperlang-blog/posts/tangle-of-strings.md

 One thing to note is that *String.begin* translates to 0 in most languages, except languages like Lua which (like UCSD which introduced Pascal strings) use 1-indexed strings.

-This approach, a separate string position type that corresponds to but which are semantically distinct from ints/size\_t, is very similar to Swift's approach[^30] mentioned in the comparative linguistics summary above.
+This approach, a separate string position type that corresponds to but which is semantically distinct from ints/size\_t, is very similar to Swift's approach[^30] mentioned in the comparative linguistics summary above.
 Temper arrived at this design feature independently, but after Swift.

 *StringIndex*es connects to the local type for string indexing: typically *int* or *size_t*.
 That doesn't prevent Temper's *Int* type from also connecting to *int*.